 Are you planning on visiting Bratislava from Vienna?
 Make sure to read my Vienna posts!

 What to See in Bratislava in One Day

-Upon arrival to Slovakia’s capital, immediately head to city centre.
-This is where you’ll find the most charm in the preserved historic center.
+Upon arrival in Slovakia’s capital, immediately head to the city center.
+This is where you’ll find the most charm in the preserved historic center, and the best things to see in Bratislava.
 Cross over the bridge that contains the lovelocks.
 This bridge is unique in that there is no water under the bridge.
 The point of the “lovelock bridge” is to lock your love up, and toss the key into the water where it will be forever lost.
 This links your love together for all of eternity.
-Here, the keys are just thrown onto the ground.
-It makes me wonder if there’s a lot of heartbreak in Bratislava?
+Here, the keys are just thrown onto the ground because there is no water under the bridge.

 After crossing the small bridge make sure to walk under the iconic Michael’s Gate.
 Before crossing under you’ll notice the narrowest building in Europe on the right.
 Michael’s Gate is special in that it’s the only city gate in Bratislava to still stand, making it one of the oldest buildings in town.
 After crossing through Michael’s Gate head to Kapitulska Street, the oldest street in town.

-Before your day journey ends make sure to refuel at Bistro St. Germain.
-A quaint café with a warm and cozy atmosphere, that serves delicious food and drinks.
-If time permits, make sure to stop by Michalska Cocktail Room.
+Before your day journey ends make sure to refuel at the delicious restaurant, Bistro St. Germain.
+A quaint café with a warm and cozy atmosphere, serving unique food and drinks.
+And if time permits, make sure to stop at Michalska Cocktail Room.
 Michalska is a Narnia like speakeasy, which you have to enter through a closet to get in.

 While Bratislava is smaller than both Budapest and Vienna, it’s definitely worth the journey to see this historic city.
 And while you can certainly spend as much time as you want, seeing Bratislava in one day is certainly feasible.

 I’m curious, have you ever taken a day trip to Bratislava?
 Let me know in the comments below!